Keglev/SQL_Rockbuster_Project/README.md

 * It is the file name "Rockbuster.tar"
 ● It’s around 3MB and contains several files.
 ● A relationship exists between two tables if a column name is present in both tables.
-* I left the .txt files in the main folder.
-However, in the subfolder I added the .sql files for each step.
+* The Scripts are located in the subfolder.
+I added the .sql files for each step.

 TOOLS